sbugalski/boxstarter-win10/README.md

 ## Usage

-Running boxstarter is simple as running bellow command in PowerShell as administrator.
+Running boxstarter is simple as running bellow commands in PowerShell as administrator.

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser